metaplex-foundation/docs/docs/03-guides/05-storage-overview.md

 ### IPFS

-The [InterPlantetary File System][IPFS], or IPFS, is a decentralized, trust-minimized, censorship-resistant, peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.
+The [InterPlanetary File System][IPFS], or IPFS, is a decentralized, trust-minimized, censorship-resistant, peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.
 It's P2P design allows for file deduplication and